Trøndelag: History

 Trøndelag (together with parts of Møre og Romsdal) was briefly ceded in 1658 to Sweden in the Treaty of Roskilde and was ruled by king Charles X until it was returned to Denmark-Norway after the Treaty of Copenhagen in 1660.
 During that time, the Swedes conscripted 2,000 men in Trøndelag, forcing young boys down to 15 years of age to join the Swedish armies fighting against Poland and Brandenburg.
 Charles X feared the Trønders would rise against their Swedish occupiers, and thought it wise to keep a large part of the men away.
 Only about one-third of the men ever returned to their homes; some of them were forced to settle in the then Swedish Duchy of Estonia, as the Swedes thought it would be easier to rule the Trønders there, utilising the ancient maxim of divide and rule.

-In the fall of 1718, during the Great Northern War, General Carl Gustaf Armfeldt was ordered by king Charles XII of Sweden to lead a Swedish army of 10,000 men into Trøndelag and take Trondheim.
+In the fall of 1718, during the Great Northern War, General Carl Gustaf Armfeldt was ordered by king Charles XII of Sweden to lead a Swedish army of 10,000 men into Trøndelag to take Trondheim.
 Because of his poor supply lines back to Sweden, Armfeldt's army had to live off the land, causing great suffering to the people of the region.
 Armfeldt's campaign failed: the defenders of Trondheim succeeded in repelling his siege.
 After Charles XII was killed in the siege of Fredriksten in Norway's southeast, Armfeldt was ordered back into Sweden.
 During the ensuing retreat, his 6,000 surviving threadbare and starving Caroleans were caught in a fierce blizzard.
 Thousands of Caroleans froze to death in the Norwegian mountains, and hundreds more were crippled for life.